Photocatalytic water splitting: ()()

 (Ga.82Zn.18)(N.82O.18) had the highest quantum yield in visible light for visible light-based photocatalysts that do not utilize sacrificial reagents as of October 2008.
 The photocatalyst featured a quantum yield of 5.9% and a water splitting rate of 0.4 mmol/h.
 Tuning the catalyst was done by increasing calcination temperatures for the final step in synthesizing the catalyst.
 Temperatures up to 600 °C helped to reduce the number of defects, while temperatures above 700 °C destroyed the local structure around zinc atoms and were thus undesirable.
 The treatment ultimately reduced the amount of surface Zn and O defects, which normally function as recombination sites, thus limiting photocatalytic activity.
 The catalyst was then loaded with Rh2-yCryO_{3} at a rate of 2.5 wt% Rh and 2 wt% Cr for better performance.

 Molecular catalysts

 Proton reduction catalysts based on earth-abundant elements carry out one side of the water-splitting half-reaction.

-A mole of octahedral nickel(II) complex, [Ni(bztpen)]2+ (bztpen = N-benzyl-N,N’,N’-tris(pyridine-2-ylmethyl)ethylenediamine) produced 308,000 moles of hydrogen over 60 hours of electrolysis with an applied potential of -1.25 V vs. standard hydrogen electrode.
+A mole of octahedral nickel(II) complex, [Ni(bztpen)]2+ (bztpen = N-benzyl-N,N',N'-tris(pyridine-2-ylmethyl)ethylenediamine) produced 308,000 moles of hydrogen over 60 hours of electrolysis with an applied potential of -1.25 V vs. standard hydrogen electrode.

+Ru(II) with three 2,2'-bipyridine ligands is a common compound for photosensitization used for photocatalytic oxidative transformations like water splitting.
+However, the bipyridine degrades due to the strongly oxidative conditions which causes the concentration of Ru(bpy)32+ to diminish.
+Measurements of the degradation is difficult with UV-Vis spectroscopy but MALDI MS can be used instead.

 Cobalt-based photocatalysts have been reported, including tris(bipyridine) cobalt(II), compounds of cobalt ligated to certain cyclic polyamines, and some cobaloximes.